lyteword/chspurgeon-tod/volume-5/psalm-115.md

 **Verse 1.** The passage may be used as,

-1\.A powerful plea in prayer.
+1\.
+A powerful plea in prayer.

-2\.An expression of the true spirit of piety.
+2\.
+An expression of the true spirit of piety.

-3\.A safe guide in theology.
+3\.
+A safe guide in theology.

-4\.A practical direction in choosing our way of life.
+4\.
+A practical direction in choosing our way of life.

-5\.An acceptable spirit when surveying past or present success.
+5\.
+An acceptable spirit when surveying past or present success.

 **Verse 1.**

-1\.No praise is due to man.
+1\.
+No praise is due to man.
 Have we a being?
 Not unto us, etc. Have we health?
 Not unto us, etc. Have we outward comforts?
 Not unto us, etc. Friends?
 Not unto us, etc. The means of grace?
 Not unto us, etc. Saving faith in Christ?
 Not unto us, etc. Gifts and graces?
 Not unto us, etc. The hope of glory?
 Not unto us, etc. Usefulness to others?
 Not unto us, etc.

-2\.All praise is due to God. (a) Because all we have is from mercy. (b) Because all we expect is from faithfulness. *G. R.*
+2\.
+All praise is due to God. (a) Because all we have is from mercy. (b) Because all we expect is from faithfulness. *G. R.*

 **Verse 2.** A taunting question, to which we can give many satisfactory replies.